rwarbelow/kwk-level-1-week-1-lectures/017_css_introduction.md

 ## Getting Started with CSS

-Learning CSS is definitely a hands on process, so the code along linked below should be used by each student as we go through some of the CSS basics.
+Learning CSS is definitely a hands-on process, so the codealong linked below should be used by each student as we go through some of the CSS basics.

 [The Ultimate CSS Walkthrough](https://github.com/learn-co-curriculum/kwk-l1-css-walkthrough-code-along)